History of the City's Cemeteries

-In the fall of 2006, Raleigh Parks and Recreation Department staff advertised a request for qualifications for the development of a strategic plan for the inventory and restoration of Raleigh's three historic cemeteries.
+In the fall of 2006, Raleigh Parks, Recreation and Cultural Resources Department staff advertised a request for qualifications for the development of a strategic plan for the inventory and restoration of Raleigh's three historic cemeteries.
 The department contracted with the Chicora Foundation, Inc. from Columbia, South Carolina to work with staff and the community on the creation of this plan.

 The scope of work for this project included six major components: Historical Research, Legal Research, Research of Other Projects, Research of Genealogical Inventory Practices, Site Assessments, Stakeholder Meeting and Funding Issues.

 In the fall of 2007, the department reviewed and edited the draft strategic plan document produced by the consultant.
 Staff presented the plan and its findings to the Parks Committee of the Parks, Recreation and Greenway Advisory Board (PRGAB).
 Both the Committee and Board as a whole unanimously voted in favor of accepting the plan.

 On September 2, 2008, the Raleigh City Council accepted the strategic plan and authorized the establishment of a stakeholder group to work collaboratively with staff in the implementation of the plan.

 In January 2009, City Council approved the PRGAB's recommended nine members to serve on a stakeholder's group.
 The group began meeting monthly in March 2009.

 In May 2009, City Council approved a name change of the stakeholder group to the City of Raleigh Historic Cemeteries Advisory Board and approved of the Board's by-laws.
 Sixty thousand dollars ($60,000) was reserved in the City's CIP program in FY10 for improvements to the historic cemeteries.